We recognize physical clutter, but do we know when it’s time for a spiritual decluttering?

-On those days, my prayer time is frenetic, and my mind bounces all over the place.
+Some days, my prayer time is frenetic, and my mind bounces all over the place.
 I’m sure I must seem like a squirming puppy on God’s lap, cute and lovable perhaps, but unwilling to settle down and enjoy a peaceful and meaningful interaction.

 Watch for the signs

-Besides the challenge of achieving mental calm during prayer time, there are other signs it might be time to step back, take stock, identify distractions or obstacles, and consider what might need to be swept out of your life.
+Besides the challenge of achieving mental calm during prayer time, there are other signs it might be time to step back, take stock, identify the distractions or obstacles, and consider what might need to be swept out of your life.

 When I break out in tears (or want to) without any easily identifiable cause, I know I’m either tired or overcommitted.

 Most of us hit the floor running in the morning.
 I start my day with quiet time, but far too often, I realize I was in “get it done” mode and didn’t seriously engage in meditation or prayer.

-- Restlessness: “Clutter is postponed decisions.”
+“Clutter is postponed decisions.”
 (Barbara Hemphill, organizational expert).
 If I’m honest with myself, my restlessness may stem from grappling with choices that stir me up until I’ve made a decision.

-- Take a walk.
 Breathe in the natural beauty all around and breathe out your frustrations and worries.

 - Finish what you start and beware of procrastination—it causes stress.

-Dump them in an imaginary trash can, close the lid down tightly, and resist the urge to take the lid off.
+Dump them in an imaginary trash can, close the lid down tightly, and resist the urge to take it off.

 Acknowledging them is a step towards diminishing their power over you.

-Would some physical decluttering of your home or office help?
-I’ve written about this: “Find yourself when you remove the clutter.”
+Would some physical de-cluttering of your home or office help?
+I’ve written about this before: “Find yourself when you remove the clutter.”